ditt0132/MM/ResourcePack-Generator.md

   - The Generation fields also work on furniture and furniture states
   - export a resource pack ready to merge with your own in `Plugins/MythicMobs/resourcepack.zip`.

+And all of the generated files will be put into the `Generation/` folder inside the `MythicMobs` main directory (`../plugins/MythicMobs/Generation/`).

 # Usage
 This can be done via the use of the `/mythicmobs items generate` command